 A 7 layer salad with bacon, peas, lettuce, onions, tomatoes, cheese, and eggs in a bowl.

-What’s in this 7 Layer Salad Recipe?
+Easy 7 Layer Salad Recipe

 This classic show-stopper salad is savory, sweet, and full of flavor.
 It really is seven whole layers of delicious ingredients!